-- Perform thorough cleaning in high traffic areas such as break rooms, lunch areas, and changing areas and areas of ingress and egress such as handrails.
-Frequently disinfect commonly used surfaces including steering wheels, doorknobs, toilets, and handwashing facilities. - Clean touchable surfaces between shifts or between users, whichever is more frequent, including but not limited to working surfaces, tools, handles and latches, and controls on stationary and mobile equipment. - Ensure delivery vehicles and equipment are cleaned before and after delivery routes and carry additional disinfection materials during deliveries. - Avoid sharing phones, other work tools, or equipment wherever possible.
-Never share PPE.
-Shared equipment like tools and machinery must be disinfected prior to and at the conclusion of use to mitigate transmission. - Provide time for workers to implement cleaning practices during their shift.
-Cleaning assignments should be assigned during working hours as part of the worker's job duties.
-Procure options for third-party cleaning companies to assist with the increased cleaning demand, as needed. - Ensure sanitary facilities, restrooms, and handwashing stations with soap, water, paper towels, and hand sanitizer are provided at all sites and workplaces.
-Ensure that these facilities stay operational and stocked at all times and provide additional supplies when needed.
-Provide additional sanitary facilities (portable toilets and handwashing stations) if necessary. - Stagger breaks if feasible to ensure physical distancing and the chance to clean restrooms frequently. - When choosing disinfecting chemicals, employers should use products approved for use against COVID-19 included on the Environmental Protection Agency (EPA)-approved list and follow product instructions.
-Use disinfectants labeled to be effective against emerging viral pathogens, diluted household bleach solutions (5 tablespoons per gallon of water), or alcohol solutions with at least 70% alcohol that are appropriate for the surface.
+- Perform thorough cleaning on high traffic areas such as break rooms, lunch areas, and changing areas, and areas of ingress and egress including, stairways and stairwells, handrails, and elevators controls.
+Frequently disinfect commonly used surfaces, including, doorknobs, toilets, and handwashing facilities. - Clean touchable surfaces between shifts or between users, whichever is more frequent, including but not limited to working surfaces, tools, handles and latches, and controls on stationary and mobile equipment, including surfaces in the cabs of all vehicles. - Avoid sharing phones, office supplies, other work tools, or handheld mobile communications equipment wherever possible.
+Individuallyassigned peripheral equipment (keyboards, handsets, headsets, chairs, etc.) should be provided wherever possible.
+If necessary, clean and disinfect them before and after each use.
+Never share PPE. - Provide time for workers to implement cleaning practices during their shift.
+Cleaning assignments should be assigned during working hours as part of the worker's job duties. - Ensure sanitary facilities restrooms and handwashing stations with soap and hand sanitizer are provided at all sites.
+Ensure that sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed. - Stagger breaks and provide additional sanitary facilities (including portable toilets and handwashing stations) if feasible and necessary to maintain physical distancing during scheduled breaks.
+No-touch sinks, soap dispensers, sanitizer dispensers, and paper towel dispensers should be installed whenever possible. - When choosing disinfecting chemicals, employers should use product approved for use against COVID-19 on the Environmental Protection Agency (EPA)-approved list and follow product instructions.
+Use disinfectant labels labeled to be effective against emerging viral pathogens, diluted household bleach solutions (5 tablespoons per gallon of water), or alcohol solutions with at least 70% alcohol that are appropriate for the surface.
 Provide workers training on the chemical hazards, manufacturer's directions, ventilation requirements, and Cal/OSHA requirements for safe use.
 Workers using cleaners or disinfectants should wear gloves as required by the product instructions.
-Follow the asthma-safer cleaning methods recommended by the

-California Department of Public Health and ensure proper ventilation.
+Follow the asthma-safer cleaning methods recommended by the California Department of Public Health and ensure proper ventilation.